0xC-M0NK3Y/Windows-shellcode/README.md

 You can see in main.c the equivalent C code of shellcode.asm.
 The shellcode is in shellcode.asm.
 In shellcode.c you have an example of using this shellcode.
+This is only for 64 bits, but its done the same way in 32 bits.

 ## Explanation